Equatorial Guinea May 10-12, 2024

 Ureka payment to the police/locals because permits weren’t done (these were applied for several weeks before). €40.
 Need a local guide to see 2nd waterfall.
 Steep grades so need AWD at least.

 Pico Basile National Park: 3011 meters, the highest mountain in Equatorial Guinea is a 20-25 minute drive on a very windy road.
-May be cloudy and see nothing.
+It is usually cloudy and you see nothing.
 Steep grades of 18%, need at least a good AWD.

 Qatar QR 4566 CMN-Doha (DOH) @14:10-23:35 / 8’25” / 2’45” trans